Chapter 37 – Congratulations! Ruphas Has Evolved Into A Clown!

-He could always manage the situation, and he always knew what people wanted, that was what I had thought of him.
+He could always manage the situation, and he always knew what people wanted.
+That was what I had thought of him.

-Maybe he actually did not have any autonomy even though he looked calm and collected.
+Maybe he actually did not have any autonomy, even though he looked calm and collected.

-Is that how it was?
+Was that how it was?

-Especially now when the fuse had already been lit, having a King that was not assertive was detrimental.
+Especially now when the fuse had already been lit, having a king that was not assertive was detrimental.

 —somehow, it pisses me off.

-“Please, have a sit.”
+“Please, have a seat.”

-As expected from a King.
+As expected from a king.
 He had been drinking some good stuff.

-I took a sip of tea and shifted my line of sight to Dina who was sitting in the chair beside me.
+I took a sip of tea and shifted my line of sight to Dina, who was sitting in the chair beside me.

 “And this country?”

-“Umu, very well.”
+“Hmm, very well.”

-“As I thought, it’s you….
-Ruphas.
+“As I thought, it’s you… Ruphas.
 It’s been a long time.
-You are, alive.”
+You… you’re alive.”